writethedocs/www/docs/blog/2021-community-kickoff.rst

 We are proud that all the content that Write the Docs produces is free to everyone, and we don't plan to change that any time soon.
-The goal for 2021 is to be able to provide additional support to our community, paid for by members in that community.
+The goal for 2021 is to be able to provide additional support to our community, funded by members in that community, who are able to contribute.

 We're still working out the details, and will be posting a `WEP`_ soon to ask the community for feedback.